3drobotics/solodevguide/book/hardware-accessorybay.md

 ## Mechanical

-The accessory area is roughly 3" wide x 5.25" long x 4" deep.
+The accessory area is roughly 7.6 cm wide x 13.3 cm long x 10.2 cm deep.

 Maximum payload of the system is 700g, the 3DR Gimbal + GoPro weigh approximately 390g, leaving 310g for accessories that are meant to be used with the 3DR Gimbal.

-The Accessory Bay hole pattern is M2 screws in a 1.655" x 1.15" rectangular pattern.
+The Accessory Bay hole pattern is M2 screws in a 63 mm x 41 mm rectangular pattern.
 Ensure that the rectangle is not intersected by the path of the gimbal.

 ![Hole Pattern](https://cloud.githubusercontent.com/assets/2678765/10023369/612fcd74-6117-11e5-961d-6a9d4ffeeb35.png)